openshift/origin/docs/deployments.md

 wide kill switch for all triggers.
 This means that a user would have to manually request a follow up deployment that changes the kill switch value to re-enable triggers but has the benefit of not requiring the user to remember the state of individual triggers (as opposed to just switching all triggers to off and requiring them to change each one individually).

+### Rollback Phase 2 Implementation

+It is important to note that since a `DeploymentConfig` is a single `ReplicationController` the validation done by the rollback mechanism is likely always going to find incompatabilities within a namespace.

+For example, a common two tiered application (web frontend, db backend) you will have two `DeploymentConfigs`, one for the frontend and one for the backend.
+In the first phase of implementation you would need to rollback each `DeploymentConfig` separately with two requests.
+This means that if you have changed environment variables in the configuration you will naturally have validation errors even though the intention is to rollback both the frontend and backend to the same state.

+This drives the idea that **a rollback should accept multiple deployment configurations** and be able to perform validation and application intelligence checks on the group even if the rollback isn't guaranteed to be atomic.